sudosoph/docs/content/reference/outage-pages.md

 ## 4) Outage page for specific Domains or URLs

-Right now the Outage Page portal covers all domains and URLs on a section.io environment.
+Right now the Outage Page portal covers all domains and URLs on a Section environment.
 If you wish to only display an outage page for a select domain or URL path, you will need to do so using Varnish Cache.
 See this [community article](https://community.section.io/t/how-to-display-a-custom-maintenance-page-using-varnish/112) for details.